-The Company's primary business is the exploration and development of diamond properties in Africa so there is only one reportable operating segment.
+The Company's primary business is the exploration and development of diamond properties in Africa so there is only one reportable operating segment, and all revenue is earned in the South African subsidiaries.
 The reportable segments are those operations whose operating results are reviewed by the chief operating decision makers to make decisions about resources to be allocated to the segment and assess its performance provided those operations pass certain quantitative thresholds.
 Operations whose revenues, earnings or losses, or assets exceed 10% of the total consolidated revenue, earnings or losses, or assets are reportable segments.
 To determine reportable segments, Management reviewed various factors, including geographical locations and managerial structure.